Skip to content

 Releasing

 1. Bump the version in the pyproject.toml.
-It can be done manually or with Poetry's version command:

 2. Create a git tag for that version, prefixing the version with a v character: